Blood Flow Modeling in Cerebral Aneurysm

 Create the full mesh from the boundary mesh:

 As a first step, to keep things simple, the stationary case is solved.
-That is easier than to solve for a time dependent pulsatile inflow case immediately.
-In a second step, in a future version of the Wolfram Language, the pulsatile inflow case will be added.
-This has the additional benefit, that concepts can be introduced in a simpler setting.
+That is easier than to solve for a time-dependent pulsatile inflow case immediately.
+This has the additional benefit that concepts can be introduced in a simpler setting.

 The goal of the stationary flow simulation is to compute the aneurysm's wall shear stress.
 The main challenge to overcome is the high nonlinearity in the fluid flow model.
 Not being able to solve highly nonlinear PDEs is not uncommon.
-In general there exit two ways to go about this.
-One is to create a ParametricFunction through, for example, ParametricNDSolveValue and then iteratively increase the amount nonlinearity.
+In general, there exist two ways to go about this.
+One is to create a ParametricFunction through, for example, ParametricNDSolveValue and then iteratively increase the amount of nonlinearity.
 This approach is commonly used to get hyperelastic material models to converge.
 The second approach, used in this case, is to make the stationary model time dependent and use the time parameter t to ramp up the nonlinearity and integrate until a steady state has been reached.
-So the equations are set up as time dependent even though they are used to compute the stationary flow.
-This allows to start at the state of rest and slowly ramp up the inflow velocity as a function of time t.
-The NDSolve family of functions have an adaptive time step integration method implemented and NDSolve will automatically increase or decrease the time step size, which make it very convenient to use.
+So the equations are set up as time dependent, even though they are used to compute the stationary flow.
+This allows one to start at the state of rest and slowly ramp up the inflow velocity as a function of time t.
+The NDSolve family of functions have an adaptive time-step integration method implemented, and NDSolve will automatically increase or decrease the time-step size, which makes it very convenient to use.

 Wall boundary conditions

 The so-called no-slip condition is prescribed on the wall.
-That is, it is required that the velocity on the wall is equal to 0.
-This is why this condition is called no-slip - the fluid sticks to the boundary and it does not slip.
+That is, it is required that the velocity on the wall be equal to 0.
+This is why this condition is called no-slip: the fluid sticks to the boundary and it does not slip.

 Define the no-slip condition for the velocity on the boundary: